DAMM-Cap/DAMM-Documentation/docs/toolkit/lagoon_deposit_module.md

 - **Operational Modularity:** Lagoon is designed to integrate directly with Safe and Zodiac infrastructure while staying narrowly focused on deposits, withdrawals, and share pricing.
 It does not interfere with strategy execution or fund administration, ensuring a clean separation of responsibilities.
 - **Proven Security:** Lagoon has undergone multiple audits and currently secures **hundreds of millions in TVL**, demonstrating its reliability and resilience in production environments.

----

-The Lagoon Deposit Module is therefore a foundational component of DAMM’s infrastructure, powering secure, fair, and efficient fund deposits and withdrawals.
+## Additional Resources

+For more information on the Lagoon Deposit Module, including technical specifications, integration guides, and developer references, visit the [official Lagoon Finance documentation](https://docs.lagoon.finance).

+You can also explore:
+- [ERC-7540 Standard](https://eips.ethereum.org/EIPS/eip-7540) — the underlying specification enabling asynchronous deposits and withdrawals.
+- [ERC-4626 Standard](https://eips.ethereum.org/EIPS/eip-4626) — the base vault standard that ERC-7540 extends.